How to Hear God: 5 Biblical Ways to Know It’s Him, Not Your Thoughts

 The truth is, there are many voices we hear in our minds:

-- Our own voice – our thoughts, desires, and emotions.
+- Our own thoughts, desires, and emotions

 There have been moments in my life when I felt “led” to do something, but when I checked it against the Bible, I realized it was just me.
 Maybe it was my emotions, or maybe it was wishful thinking but it wasn’t God.